bstaber/Trilinos/README.md

 	* **setup_dirichlet_conditions**: builds the essential boundary conditions that you want to apply
 	* **apply_dirichlet_conditions**: apply your essential boundary conditions

-* You need to construct your own class object inheriting from **linearizedElasticity** and which contains at least the six virtual methods
+* You need to construct your own class object inheriting from **linearizedElasticity** and which contains at least the six virtual methods.

 * Examples can be found in e.g. **src/asmeSBVP.hpp**, **cee530/sbvp/ceeSBVP.hpp**, **cee530/linearPatchTest/linearPatchTest.hpp** and **cee530/manufactured/manufactured.hpp**